Data visualization is a coherent and effective way to communicate quantitative data in a compelling story using visual elements.

 Color is another crucial factor that can convey so much without necessarily using words.
 However, different visualization techniques also need delicate balance while using color; keeping things simple is always best.

 You can use color to highlight and accentuate information in your visual.
 Using too many colors will create confusion. while using too little can cause different data sets to seem like they blend.
+Generally, the rule of three colors will help you decide how to select your palette.
 The color association also matters here.

 For example, to show Microsoft’s Building Footprints, this dataset visualization by Microsoft Bing Maps uses AI to detect buildings from a satellite image.
 It contains global data on 777m buildings.